sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/25-phase1-establish_power_distribution.md

     |:-----------------------:|:-------------------:
     | <img src="photos/putting_standoffs_in_frame.jpg" width="250"/> | <img src="photos/pdb_in_drone_frame.jpg" width="350"/>

-6. Attach CW motors to the bottom-right and top-left of the drone frame, using 2 black bolts for each attachment.
+6. Attach CW motors to the bottom-right and top-left of the drone frame, using 2 black screws for each attachment.

     | Securing motor in drone frame (upside-down view)
     |:-------------------------:
     |<img src="photos/motor_bottom.png" width="400"/>

-7. Attach CCW motors to the bottom-left and top-right of the drone frame, using 2 black bolts for each attachment.
+7. Attach CCW motors to the bottom-left and top-right of the drone frame, using 2 black screws for each attachment.

 8. For each motor, connect its male bullect connectors to the female bullet connectors of the ESC in the motor's corner (e.g. top-left motor connects to top-left ESC).
 Any connection order will suffice for now, as you will be able to change them in a latter phase.